-Following the annual review of the Town Council aims and targets, and including recommendations from the residents of Great Aycliffe, some of our key targets for 2012/2013 are:
+Following the annual review of the Town Council aims and targets, and including recommendations from the residents of Great Aycliffe, some of our key targets for 2013/2014 are:

-- ✓ The Town Council are hoping to commence work on the Great Aycliffe Neighbourhood Plan.
-This is a very important piece of work which will help the residents of Great Aycliffe plan for the future. - ✓ Finalise the licence agreement with Durham County Council which will enable the Town Council to manage and improve a number of areas of land. - ✓ Improve our partnership working. - ✓ Improve our community engagement and encourage more residents to become involved in local government. - Continue to provide all existing services without the need to make cuts. - ✓ Continue to review and improve the Town Council's asset base. - ✓ Improve the changing room facilities at Moore Lane and Simpasture Parks. - ✓ Provide an improved BMX track at Woodham Park. - ✓ We are aiming to once again freeze the Town Council portion of the Council Tax. - ✓ Undertake 40 public environmental events.

-✓ Undertake 60 school environmental engagements.
+- ✓ The Town Council has commenced work on the Great Aycliffe Neighbourhood Plan.
+This is a very important piece of work which will help the residents of Great Aycliffe plan for the future.
+We will need your help to ensure the best plan possible is produced. - ✓ Improve our partnership working. - Improve our community engagement and encourage more residents to become involved in local government. - Continue to provide all existing services without the need to make cuts. - ✓ Commence a review of all service areas to ensure value for money. - ✓ We are aiming to have the lowest increase possible for the Town Council portion of the Council Tax. - ✓ Undertake 40 public environmental events. - Undertake 60 school environmental engagements.